o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer/tutorial_multiplayer.md

                     />
 ```

-It will add code generated for us a new method: `UpTimeAddEvent`.
-Let's put it to use and modify our code.
+It will generate a new method: `UpTimeAddEvent`.
+Let's put it to use in our code.

 Here are the steps to listen for changes on a client in our component: